-Jaguar Land Rover’s EV blitz under the Reimagine strategy could include the launch of an “incredibly desirable” Jaguar electric crossover, Gerry McGovern, the company’s Chief Creative Officer, had hinted in February.
-The Jaguar J-Pace may have been axed, but a model that promises to be better seems to have appeared in its place.
+Jaguar Land Rover’s EV blitz under the Reimagine strategy could include the launch of an “incredibly desirable” Jaguar electric crossover, Gerry McGovern, the company’s Chief Creative Officer, had hinted in February 2021.
+While the Jaguar J-Pace may have been axed, a future Jaguar electric car model that promises to be better seems to have appeared in its place.

 There will be a clear distinction between Jaguar and Land Rover brands in the future.
 However, that doesn’t mean that there won’t be Jaguar crossovers.
-The I-Pace is successful, and moving forward, there could be more such low-slung, unconventional crossover models from the Jaguar brand.
+The I-Pace has shown some potential and moving forward, there could be more such low-slung, unconventional crossover models from the Jaguar brand.

-Jaguar Land Rover has heightened the emphasis on design since Bollore joined the company as its CEO in 2020.
-McGovern was promoted to be a part of the Board of Management (as the Chief Creative Officer) in February so that design can be an integral part of key decisions at the top-most level.
-“Exceptional desirability” is how JLR should differentiate itself from its competitors in Bollore’s view, McGovern told Autocar UK magazine in a recent interview.
+Jaguar Land Rover has heightened the emphasis on the design aspect since Thierry Bollore joined the company as its CEO in 2020.
+McGovern was promoted to be a part of the Board of Management (as the Chief Creative Officer) in February 2021 so that design can be an integral part of key decisions at the top-most level.
+“Exceptional desirability” is how JLR should differentiate itself from its competitors in Bollore’s view, McGovern told Autocar magazine in an interview in 2021.
 Obviously, the design aspect would be central to “exceptional desirability” for a luxury car.

 Further in the interview, McGovern hinted that the “incredibly desirable” Jaguar crossover and other future Jaguars would not feature a cab-forward design that is becoming typical of bespoke EVs.
 He suggested that keeping the bonnet long in a signature Jaguar style is more important than freeing up some extra space in the cabin.

-During the Q&A session on its Investor Day this year (February 26, 2021), an analyst asked Jaguar Land Rover management if we will still see Jaguar crossovers when the new strategy takes effect.
+During the Q&A session on its Investor Day in 2021 (February 26, 2021), an analyst asked Jaguar Land Rover management if we will still see Jaguar crossovers when the new strategy takes effect.
 Bollore suggested that the company is open to all enticing ideas McGovern and his team pitches.
 “We have given the freedom to Gerry and his team to propose to us extraordinary vehicles,” Bollore said.
-Adding to Bollore, McGovern said:
+Adding to Bollore, McGovern remarked:

 We have not yet seen and chosen those designs and as such I want to say that the choice of the platform has to respect the proportions of the design which are going to be proposed to us.
 It’s quite a unique process to a certain extent that we are performing, that’s why we are open to as well to partnership and we are discussing with a selection of actors, but we remain extremely confident that if needed we will do it internally.